drhelius/grpc-demo/README.md

 Use it to create the Member Roll:

-`$ oc create -f openshift-service-mesh/service-mesh-member-roll.yaml -n istio-system`
+`$ kubectl apply -f openshift-service-mesh/service-mesh-member-roll.yaml -n istio-system`

 ### Deploy the services using a Helm Chart